-The following upgrade procedure applies to ABC SBC installation, for ABC Monitor upgrade see ABC Monitor migration procedure section.
+The following upgrade procedure applies to ABC SBC installation.

 11.6.1 ABC SBC migration procedure

 The migration is very similar to upgrade procedure described in Container ABC SBC upgrade.
 Please refer to upgrade section for more details.

 First of all, it is necessary to do the backup of existing servers.
 The backup of CCM is mandatory, backup of SBC is an optional but recommended: